HairingX/nilan_connect/README.md

-# Genvex Connect
+# Nilan Connect
-Component to directly integrate Genvex Connect and Nilan Gateway devices into Home Assistant.
+Component to directly integrate Nilan Gateway and Genvex Connect devices into Home Assistant.
-The integrationen uses a custom libary [GenvexNabto](https://github.com/HairingX/genvexnabto) which handles all communication with the devices locally.
+The integrationen uses a custom libary [Nilan Proxy](https://github.com/HairingX/nilan_proxy) which handles all communication with the devices locally.
 Have a look in that repo for more information about the more technical side of the project.

-This integration needs the user to have an Genvex Connect or Nilan gateway connected to their device or own the newer Optima devices, which already have integrated gateways.
+This integration needs the user to have a Nilan Gateway or Genvex Connect connected to their device or own the newer Optima devices, which already have integrated gateways.

 ### Supported controller models
 |Controller         | Gateway requiured     | Supported       | Tested  |